boazbk/tcs/lec_11_running_time.md

 In the proof of [halt-thm](){.ref} (the uncomputability of the Halting problem), we have shown that the function $HALT$ cannot be computed in any finite time.
 An examination of the proof shows that it gives something stronger.
 Namely, the proof shows that if we fix our computational budget to be $T$ steps, then  not only we can't distinguish between programs that halt and those that do not, but cannot even distinguish between programs that halt within at most $T'$ steps and those that take more than that (where $T'$ is some number depending on $T$).
 Therefore, the proof of [time-hierarchy-thm](){.ref} follows the ideas of the uncomputability of the halting problem, but  again with a more careful accounting of the running time.

+If you fully understand the proof of [halt-thm](){.ref}, then reading the following proof should not be hard.
+If you don't, then this is an excellent opportunity to review this reasoning.

 ::: {.proof data-ref="time-hierarchy-thm"}